| |

 • over plain or vanilla yogurt

-• drizzled over ice cream or cheesecake
+• drizzled over vanilla ice cream or cheesecake

 • a filler for homemade muffins or cupcakes